 2. Accrual Method

 Under this method, each transaction is recorded on an accrual basis.
 Under this method, income or expense will record when it is accrued or incurred.
 It is accounting principles suggested by the Company Act and which is generally followed by the large organization.
-It helps an organization for the decision making process.
-It is an implied rule followed by the big organization.
-It is a very simple method to follow by organization
+It helps an organization for the decision-making process.
+It is an implied rule followed by a big organization.
+It is a very simple method to follow by an organization.

 Example of Accounting Method

 We will take a few examples to understand it

 Cash Method: An organization having $1000 P. M rent and it is paid rent for 14 months which includes 2 months’ rent of the next financial year.
 Under this method, an organization will record 14 months’ rent as an expense in the current financial year and it includes 2 months’ rent of the next financial year also because it is followed cash basis and records the transaction on a paid basis.
 The journal entry will be

 Accrual Method: An organization having an insurance premium of $ 2000 P. M and it is paid 13 months insurance premium which includes 1 month premium of the next financial year also.
 Under this method, it will include only 12-month insurance premiums i.e $24000 and the remaining one-month insurance premium will be treated as prepaid expenses in the current year which will be adjusted in next year’s insurance premium expenses.